neargye-forks/state_saver/README.md

 Sometimes a certain value has to change only for a limited scope.
 This class wrapper saves a copy of the current state of some object, and resets the object’s state at destruction time, undoing any change the object may have gone through.

-* saver_exit - saves the original variable value and restores on scope exit, undoes any changes that could occur to the object.
+* saver_exit - saves the original variable value and restores on scope exit.

-* saver_fail - saves the original variable value and restores on scope exit when an exception has been thrown before scope exit, undoes any changes that could occur to the object.
+* saver_fail - saves the original variable value and restores on scope exit when an exception has been thrown.

-* saver_succes - saves the original variable value and restores on scope exit when no exceptions have been thrown before scope exit, undoes any changes that could occur to the object.
+* saver_succes - saves the original variable value and restores on scope exit when no exceptions have been thrown.

 ## Features